cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
 The selected hash function must ensure a minimum of 128-bit preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.

+### Other Uses of AEGIS

+All variants can be used as a MAC by calling the `Encrypt()` function with the message as the `ad` and leaving `msg` empty, resulting in just a tag.
+However, they MUST NOT be used as a hash function; if the key is known, inputs generating state collisions can easily be crafted.
+Similarly, as opposed to hash-based MACs, tags MUST NOT be used for key derivation as there is no proof they are uniformly random.

 ### Multi-User Security

 AEGIS nonces match the size of the key.
 AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
 The AEGIS-256 and AEGIS-256X variants provide even larger nonces.
 With 192 random bits, 64 bits remain available to optionally encode additional information.